Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 7.6.1 Changing numbering levels

-Recall that LATEX’s default document structure for the Report document class uses Chapters as the main unit of text, whereas in reality most reports are divided into Sections, not Chapters (see the footnote ‘It is arguable that chapters also …’ above).
+Recall that LATEX’s default document structure for the Report document class uses Chapters as the main unit of text, whereas in reality most reports are divided into Sections, not Chapters (see the footnote ‘It is arguable that parts and …’ above).
 The result of this is that if you start off your report with \section{Introduction}, it will print as

 0.1 Introduction